holodeck-b2b/hb2b-as2/README.md

 To add this extension to a Holodeck B2B instance follow these six steps.
 Please note that you cannot install the extension in a running Holodeck B2B instance.
 1. Build the extension or download the latest release package.
 You should now have the `holodeck-as2-«version».jar` and `holodeck-as2-msh.aar` files available.
 2. Copy the jar file to the `lib` directory of the Holodeck B2B instance and copy the aar file to the `repository/services` directory.
-3. In `conf/axis2.xml` change the implementation class for both the _http_ and _https_ `transportReceiver` to _org.holodeckb2b.as2.axis2.http.AS2EnabledListener_
+3. In `conf/axis2.xml` change the implementation class for the _http_ `transportReceiver` to _org.holodeckb2b.as2.axis2.http.AS2EnabledListener_
 4. In `conf/holodeckb2b.xml` change the value for the _PModeValidator_ parameter to _org.holodeckb2b.as2.PModeValidator_.
-Note that this parameter is not used by defauult and you therefore may need to uncomment this element.
+Note that this parameter is not used by default and you therefore may need to uncomment this element.
 5. In the `conf/workers.xml` file change the implementation class for the _senderWorker_ to _org.holodeckb2b.as2.AS2EnabledSenderWorker_.
 6. Change the logging configuration to keep logging the same as default by adding the following child element to `Loggers` in `conf/log4j2.xml`:
 `<Logger name="org.holodeckb2b.as2.AS2EnabledSenderWorker" level="WARN"/>`